fuslab/anyscale/README.md

-# JDataFlow Platfrom
+# Anyscale stack

-JDP is an enterprise ***Core Data & Core AI*** stream analysis platfrom, the full name of JDP is `JDataFlow Platfrom`，Analyze flow data .
-JDP is not a framework, but a complete solution, mainly includes：
+Anyscale is an enterprise ***Core Data & Core AI*** stream analysis platfrom, the full name of Anyscale is `JDataFlow Platfrom`，Analyze flow data .
+Anyscale is not a framework, but a complete solution, mainly includes：

-- Basic concept: `JDP` based on Streaming Analytics Visualization architecture
+- Basic concept: `Anyscale` based on Streaming Analytics Visualization architecture
-- Development tools: `Ambari`, based on the Ambari source extension, JDP is better integrated with Ambari.
+- Development tools: `Ambari`, based on the Ambari source extension, Anyscale is better integrated with Ambari.
-- The basic structure: `JDP` core is based on high-performance distributed relational database construction, supporting triceratops of data-second responsiveness.
+- The basic structure: `Anyscale` core is based on high-performance distributed relational database construction, supporting triceratops of data-second responsiveness.
-- Core features: `JDP` Core Data & Core AI:
+- Core features: `Anyscale` Core Data & Core AI:
     + Core Data provides highly visual stream data analysis.
     + Core AI provides AI capabilities on distributed systems.